Stock Market Crash Of 1929

 • Margin buying, lack of legal protections, overpriced stocks and Fed policy contributed to the crash.

-• There are ways to protect investors can protect a portfolio from downturns.
+• There are ways to protect investors’ portfolios from downturns.

 On October 16, 1929, Yale economist Irving Fisher wrote in the New York Times that “Stock prices have reached what looks like a permanently high plateau.”
 Eight days later, on October 24, 1929, the stock market began a four-day crash on what became known as Black Thursday.
 This crash cost investors more than World War I and was one of the catalysts for the Great Depression.
 Irving Fisher’s declaration went down as the worst stock market prediction of all time.